Why you should care about employee recognition

 “... distinguishes employees who have exceeded expectations and … affirms that each employee has unique strengths and talents.
 Earned respect meets the need to be valued for doing good work.
 Stealing credit for others’ success and failing to recognize employees’ achievements are signs that it is lacking.”

 Recognition goes a long way in cultivating a sense of belonging and improving retention and eNPS (Employee Net Promoter Score).
 However, timing is critical.
 Don’t wait until quarterly meetings and performance appraisals to acknowledge a job well done.
-Instead, make positive feedback part of your company’s essence, and show that you’re aware of wins and milestones as they happen.
+Instead, make positive feedback part of your company’s essence, show that you’re aware of wins and milestones as they happen, and even implement your own employee rewards and recognition program.

 Given its performance-based nature, recognition doesn’t cover everything you can do to show your personnel you care and improve their engagement (and, consequently, the results they deliver).
 Also, outstanding performance isn’t a constant — and even if you feel it is for some employees, incessantly rewarding the same person isn’t the best to build a team spirit.